helpers/handlebars-helpers/README.md

 ## Contributing

 ### Undocumented Helpers
 We can always use your help documenting helpers.
-As of Saturday, January 18, 2014, **37 of 121 helpers** require documentation:
+As of Saturday, February 1, 2014, **37 of 121 helpers** require documentation:

 * `{{arrayify}}`
 * `{{count}}`